-The DC ELA and DC Math assessments are the District of Columbia's annual assessments of ELA and mathematics, based on the Common Core State Standards (CCSS).
-These assessments measure the knowledge and skills that matter most for DC students - understanding complex texts, evidence-based writing, mathematical problem-solving - all skills that lead to confidence and success in key academic areas.
+The Partnership for Assessment of Readiness for College and Careers, or PARCC, is the District of Columbia's annual assessment of mathematics and English language art/literacy (ELA), based on the Common Core State Standards (CCSS).
+These assessments measure the knowledge and skills that matter most for students-understanding complex texts, evidence-based writing, mathematical problem-solving-all skills that lead to confidence and success in key academic areas.